alivarastepour/retort-js/README.md

 ### JavaScript?
 I only know Rust though.
 That's even better.
 You could contribute to this project if you'd like by doing one of the items mentioned in `tbd` section.

-## Dive deeper
+## A deeper dive
-I'm going to get a little more technical here, explaining how it all works.
+I'm going to get a little more technical here, explaining the general idea on how it works.
 #### Component module
 Component module is the only module which user directly interacts with.
 The `Component` struct and its constructor are the most important bits in this module:
 ```rust